 In this guide, you’ll learn how to find low to no-cost solar for your home.
 You’ll also discover how much to budget, important questions to ask, and technical factors to consider to make sure you end up with a safe and working solar PV system that will save you money.

 “Get solar panels for free!”

 Did that get your attention?
-Of course it did.
+Of course, it did.
 Companies use advertising like this to entice you into signing a lease or power-purchase agreement.
-While leases and PPAs might seem like a good deal initiall, the devil always lies in the fine print of the agreement. it’s important to know up front what you’re getting.
+While leases and PPAs might seem like a good deal initially, the devil always lies in the fine print of the agreement.
+It’s important to know upfront what you’re getting.